cics-syslab/MAGI/README.md

-# gsgen
+# MAGI
+## Modular Assignment Generator & Inspector
-An automatic project generating framework with gradescope autograder support
+An automatic project generating framework with gradescope autograder support.

+## Usage

+### Upload the autograder to Gradescope
+In gradescope, you need to select Ubuntu 22.04

 ## Developer Setup

 1. Clone the repo
     `git clone https://github.com/nightdawnex/gsgen.git`
 2. Setup the environment

-    You can set up the environment in two ways.
-I recommend to use conda.

-    a.
-You may create a conda env with the file.
+    Not using conda anymore.
+You can configure conda yourself with the requirement file
-    ```
-    conda env create -f ./environment.yml
-    ```

     b.
 Aternatively, you can install all the dependencies with `pip`.
 However, you python version must be >=3.8